gcobb321/icloud3_v3_docs/docs/chapters/3_configure-devices.md

    - **Inactive** - Not tracked or monitored.
 This option keeps the device's parameters in the the configuration file but does not track it.

-## Assigning the iCloud and Mobile App Device
+## Assign the iCloud and Mobile App Device

 When iCloud3 starts, the Apple Accounts are opened and the devices in the accounts are retrieved.
 The devices in the Mobile App Integration are also identified.
 When an iCloud3 device is added, the iCloud and Mobile App devices that will provide location, battery status, current zone and other data are assigned by selecting the corresponding device from the list of devices detected when iCloud3 started.